tidy-finance/website/docs/34_value_and_bivariate.md

 library(furrr)
 ```

 We conduct portfolio sorts based on the CRSP sample but keep only the necessary columns in our memory.
-We use the same data sources for firm size as in the previous section.
+We use the same data sources for firm size as in the previous chapter.

 ```r